kylegach/kylegach_com/pages/writing/2016-04-12---of-the-web/index.md

 title: Of the Web
 path: /writing/of-the-web/
 date: 2016-04-12T14:01:34Z
+intro: I’ve been <em>on</em> the web for most of my life, but, without a site to call home, I haven’t been <a href="https://adactio.com/journal/9016"><em>of</em> the web</a> for far too long.
+commentPrompt: true
 ---

-I’ve been _on_ the web for most of my life, but, without a site to call home, I haven’t been [_of_ the web](https://adactio.com/journal/9016) for far too long.

-I’m thrilled to change that with the launch of this site.
-I didn’t build it for only me, though.
-One of my favorite things about building on the web is how freely knowledge and tools are shared.
-I wanted to contribute to that.
-So, to that end:

-1. While I didn’t hesitate to [learn and employ many new tools](/colophon/), I did so with an eye toward maintaining the utility of View Source.
-I learned almost everything I know about HTML &amp; CSS from viewing the source of sites I found inspiring, beautiful, and clever.
-I hope that this site’s code can help someone in the same way.
-The full source code is available on [Github](https://github.com/kylegach/kylegach_com).

-2. I plan to write about design challenges I’ve faced and other things I’ve learned.
-At first, this will likely focus on the process of building this site, but I’m excited to see where I’m led to write from there.

-3. I <del>have</del> <ins>will</ins> put considerable effort into making this site as accessible and fast as possible.
-It is my hope that this, along with some explanatory posts/guides, can serve as an example for the way I believe the web should be: fully accessible, lightning fast, and responsive.

-Thanks for reading!
+I’m proud to announce the launch of this site, by far my most personal website ever.
+Making this spot on the web mine has taken great effort and care, and I’ve deeply enjoyed all of it^[Well, almost all of it.
+Those SVG animations were fairly tedious to make.].
+Like any successful project, I defined a vision/goals for this site before I started any work:

+1. **[Learn and employ many new tools](/colophon/) to accurately demonstrate my understanding of building for the web, in a manner I believe to be best**.
+This site’s primary purpose is to serve as my portfolio, and I wanted to use this site as a way to show off a bit, when doing so isn’t always appropriate or possible for the projects I work on at [CivicPlus](http://civicplus.com).

+2. **Make this site as accessible and fast as I can**.
+The web is best when it is open to all, and making things accessible and fast (which are often overlapping concerns) helps provide that.
+I’ll probably be writing much more about this.

+3. **Build for learnability**.
+I learned everything I know about building for the web from the generosity and kindness of others who shared their knowledge, tools, struggles, and passions.
+I owe my entire career to the web community, and I want to give back.
+While viewing source in the age of module bundlers and style processors is of less utility than it used to be, I hope that sharing this [site’s source code](https://github.com/kylegach/kylegach_com) can help someone curious enough to dig in.

+It’s empowering to have a place of your own, viewable to all, where every aspect is exactly as you want it.
+Or, at least, as close as you can get it within your knowledge and skill set.
+For example, I get frustrated when I have to look at a white screen at night, so I made a “night mode” that automatically flips on after sunset.
+I’m eager to find more ways to express and practice building my ideal web with design, code, and prose, and I’m delighted to finally have a place to do so.